-A door entry unit is provided in all apartments, which will enable you to speak with visitors who are waiting at the entrance door.
+A door entry unit is provided within C Block and the first floor flats in Blocks A and B which will enable you to speak with visitors who are waiting at the entrance door.
 Should you be happy with their identity, you have the facility to allow them entry into the entrance hall by operating the door entry system from your flat.